mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-In the above example, p at the beginning is declared but undefined (it points to somewhere we don't know); then pointed to x.
+In the above example, `p` at the beginning is declared but undefined (it points to somewhere we don't know); then pointed to `x`.
 The pointer holds the memory address of x.
-Using * operator, the pointer can be dereferenced to get the value of its target.
+Using `*` operator, the pointer can be dereferenced to get the value of its target.